-The table below shows:
+The table on the following page shows:

-- the total value of each director's shares and DSUs or shares of our affiliates, including the DSUs credited as dividend equivalents up to January 29, 2016 - their holdings as a percentage of their 2015 annual retainer, and - the minimum equity investment required, as a multiple of their annual cash retainer.
+- the total value of each director's shares and DSUs or shares of our affiliates, including the DSUs credited as dividend equivalents up to January 31, 2017 - their holdings as a percentage of their 2016 annual retainer, and - the minimum equity investment required, as a multiple of their annual cash retainer.

-The change in value represents the value of DSUs received in 2015, including dividend equivalents credited up to January 29, 2016, plus any additional shares acquired in 2015.
+The change in value represents the value of DSUs received in 2016, including dividend equivalents credited up to January 31, 2017, plus any additional shares acquired in 2016.
 The change in value also includes increases and decreases in market value.

 As of the date of this circular, all of our directors who have served for at least five years meet the share ownership requirements, as do most of our directors that have served for fewer than five years.
-Ms. Salomone has five years from the date she was appointed to meet the share ownership requirements, as described on page 35.
+Mr. Crétier, Ms. Salomone and Dr. Samarasekera have five years from the date they were each appointed to meet the share ownership requirements, as described on page 58.
+Ms. Salomone met the share ownership requirements at December 31, 2016.
+Director compensation was transitioned to a flat fee retainer, in lieu of meeting fees, on January 1, 2017, and as a result the share ownership requirement increased from \$720,000 to \$940,000.

 Mr. Girling meets the CEO ownership requirements under the executive share ownership guidelines.
-See pages 64 and 83 for more information about our share ownership requirements for directors and executives.
+See pages 58 and 77 for more information about our share ownership requirements for directors and executives.
 None of the nominated directors (or all of our directors and executives as a group) own more than one per cent of TransCanada shares, or any class of shares of its subsidiaries and affiliates.